Matt Lucas (singer): Rock and Roll

-In 1955, when Rock & Roll began, he went back to Poplar Bluff where people immediately started ridiculing him due to his love for black music.
+In 1955, when rock and roll began, he went back to Poplar Bluff where people immediately started ridiculing him due to his love for black music.
 He decided to move to St. Louis, Missouri, where he worked bars and night clubs including a stint at The Bamboo Key Club in East St. Louis, Illinois, where Ike Turner was the house band.

 His next stop was The Bar X in Calumet City, Illinois, a suburb of Chicago notorious for gangster activity.
 He worked from 8 at night until 5 or 6 in the morning playing backup for strippers and singing blues tunes he made up as he went along.
 After a few months he moved back to southeast Missouri where he started playing a variety of jobs in jazz trios, country bands and rock & roll bands.

 In July 1956, while playing a gig at the El Morocco Club in Gideon, Missouri, he met a local singer by the name of Narvel Felts who had started to build himself a reputation as an Elvis-type rocker.
 In late 1956, they ended up in the same band when Jerry Mercer, leader of the band for which Felts sang, fired drummer Bob Taylor and Felts recommended Lucas for the job.

 In 1959, he met up with Narvel Felts again when he was asked to audition for a new trio that Narvel was about to form after the breakup of his "Narvel Felts and The Rockets" band.
 His experience in drumming in a wide variety of musical styles landed him the job and he started in 1960 as the drummer for the Narvel Felts Trio, which also featured J.W.
 Grubbs on stand-up bass and Narvel Felts on lead guitar.
 The Narvel Felts Trio played across the Missouri/Arkansas/Illinois area from real dives like the Starlight in Lepanto, Arkansas, to honky-tonks in Missouri and strip joints in Cairo and Chester, Illinois.